American Dream (comics): Powers and abilities

-Although a non-powered human, American Dream is in peak physical condition and is a skilled martial artist and an Olympic level athlete.
+American Dream is in peak physical condition.
+She is a skilled martial artist and an Olympic level athlete.

 She has disc weapons similar to Ricochet's and has a superb aim.
 She now also carries a version of Captain America's shield, which she uses both defensively and offensively to great effect.
 Her fighting skills are matched by her leadership ability.

 Reception

-Critical reception
+Critical response

-Mat Elfring of GameSpot included American Dream in their "20 Most Patriotic Comic Book Characters" list.
-CBR.com ranked American Dream 10th in their "10 Most Muscular Women In Marvel Comics" list, 13th in their "8 Captain Americas Better Than Steve Rogers (And 7 Who Couldn't Handle It)" list, and 17th in their "Shield Of Dreams: The Very Best Captain Americas" list.
+Comic Book Resources ranked American Dream 10th in their "10 Most Muscular Women In Marvel Comics" list, 13th in their "8 Captain Americas Better Than Steve Rogers (And 7 Who Couldn't Handle It)" list, and 17th in their "Shield Of Dreams: The Very Best Captain Americas" list.